Yashcabin6/BTP-Project-solution-to-Boundary-Value-ODE/README.md

 a1_bound_calculation_code.jl
 Julia code for estimating the bounds of a1 for lower bound calculations

+/Proofs and Code Snippets/Method 1 & 2 of Brahistochrone approximation.pdf
+explanation for the 2 methods used for Brachistochrone approximation

 /Proofs and Code Snippets
 contains additionals relevant results